 Explain Full Stack to Me Like I’m in 5th Grade

-We hear the term Full Stack Developer thrown around all the time; we see it in articles, job descriptions, tutorials, hear it from developers, recruiters, and news stories about coding bootcamps.
-But for those of us interested in learning how to program, Full Stack is just one more vague term in an ocean of new, technical verbiage that we don't fully understand.
-In this article, we will attempt to blow away the fog that tends to accompany the term Full Stack.
+We hear the term Full Stack Developer thrown around all the time; we see it in articles, job descriptions, tutorials, and hear it from developers, recruiters, and news stories about coding bootcamps.
+But for those of us interested in learning how to program, Full Stack is just one more vague term in an ocean of new, technical verbiage that we don’t fully understand.
+In this article, we will attempt to blow away the fog that tends to accompany the term, Full Stack.

 The Front End

 A Full Stack web application consists of multiple parts (the front end, back end, and database are the main, high level components).
 The piece we are all most familiar with, whether we know it or not, as users of websites and applications, is the Front End.

 What Do We See on the Front End?

 This is what we see and interact with, the user interface; when we go to Facebook, eBay, Amazon, or whatever site we are using, what we are looking at is the Front End of a web application.

 How is Data Displayed?

 The Front End is all about displaying data in a way that makes sense to us, the users, and allowing us to interact with that data.
 What type of data does that entail?
 It could be anything, depending on the app.

 What Technologies Are Used for the Front End?